 If you missed my article with all the details of this product goto the DC Monitor page.

 Purchasing this product gives you the Arduino schematic and the software needed to create your own Dust Collection Monitor (no hardware, this is just for a download of software, schematics, and access to the detailed build article).
 This monitors the pressure build up in your dust collection cartridge filter, the higher it gets, the dirtier your filter is and needs cleaning.
 The idea is to let you know when to clean the filter, before it is too clogged and not working.
 It also shows the date and time, temperature, humidity and barometric pressure.
 Tracks hours of run-time per cleaned filter, for the filter since it was new, and for the entire dust collection system.
 This product allows you to choose the units you would like to display the temperature in (F/C) and units for the cartridge filter and vacuum pressure, as well as units for the barometric pressure.

-I will include updates to the software for one year.
+I will include updates to the software for one year (now extended to several years).
 I will be fixing any bugs and possibly adding on new features or ideas.
 I’ve tried to also add code to help you in case of issues.
 If your screen is working, it will display issues with any of the I2C devices (temp module, analog reader, or any optional clock module).

 NOTE: You will need to know how to solder.
 A lot of the Arduino modules come without the header pins attached, because of different ways to do things, you might solder on something different, so they leave it off.
 You won’t need to know how to program, but you will need to load the Arduino API and setup libraries, and insert my software and compile and load it to the Arduino.
 This is a do it yourself project – only the software and schematic are provided.